thanard/causal-infogan/README.md

 - Activate the environment: `source activate tf14`

 **3) Run the training**
-- Run `python main.py -learn_var`
+- Run `python main.py -learn_var -seed 2`

 ## Notes
 1) The training is configured to run on a GPU.
 One can run on a CPU by removing `.cuda()`.
+2) I am curious to see how improvement in GAN stability and mode collapsing be applied here.
+> Because we search for the closest L2 distance on the image space to embed the start and goal images using the generator, more diversity will improve the embeddings of starts and goals.

 ## References
-[1] Kurutach, Thanard, Aviv Tamar, Ge Yang, Stuart J. Russell, and Pieter Abbeel.
+[1] Thanard Kurutach, Aviv Tamar, Ge Yang, Stuart J. Russell, and Pieter Abbeel.
 "Learning plannable representations with causal infogan."
 In Advances in Neural Information Processing Systems, pp. 8746-8757.
 2018.

-[2] Nair, Ashvin, Dian Chen, Pulkit Agrawal, Phillip Isola, Pieter Abbeel, Jitendra Malik, and Sergey Levine.
+[2] Ashvin Nair, Dian Chen, Pulkit Agrawal, Phillip Isola, Pieter Abbeel, Jitendra Malik, and Sergey Levine.
 "Combining self-supervised learning and imitation for vision-based rope manipulation."
 In Robotics and Automation (ICRA), 2017 IEEE International Conference on, pp. 2146-2153.
 IEEE, 2017.